SpiderOak/flow-irc-gateway/README.md

 - The user is not able to:
   - Perform administrative tasks on the Flow service, like:
-    - Create new organizations/channels.
+    - Create new teams/channels.
-    - Join existing organizations/channels.
+    - Join existing teams/channels.
-    - Request to join organizations.
+    - Request to join teams.
   - Start two Direct Conversations with the same member within the same session.
 - The gateway can only be used with one IRC client at a time.
 - With xchat/hexchat, if you are a member of several Channels (40+), then you may notice that it takes many seconds for the gateway to start-up.
 Both IRC clients do not execute user actions until all "MODE" commands for all the channels are received (this does not happen with irssi or weechat).
 More research on this is underway.
-- IRC channels are identified by name, Flow channels within an Organization can have the same name.
+- IRC channels are identified by name, Flow channels within a team can have the same name.
 The gateway currently adds the five first chars of the ChannelID as a suffix to the name to overcome this limitation.

 ## TODO